 In Walkers’ case, the prize seems very generous given the relatively minimal effort required by entrants, and the promotion clearly appealed to many people.

-Brands must ensure that any promotional prize matches the effort needed to enter.
+Brands must ensure that any promotional prize matches the effort needed to enter; so if you learn what your consumers think about your promotions, you'll be winning half the battle.
 If consumers are required to invest time in creating or developing something, everyone other than the most hardcore brand fans will need a little sweetener to do so.

 But it is not just the financial incentive which attracts consumers to such competitions.
 It is the opportunity to tap into their passion for a company and its products and be a part of the brand.